appscode/blog/content/post/kubeform-webinar/index.md

 <iframe style="height: 500px; width: 800px" src="https://www.youtube.com/embed/VMJOJX5_0TQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## What Next?
+## Whats Next?

 Please try the latest release and give us your valuable feedback.

-* If you want to install KubeDB, please follow the installation instruction from [here](https://kubedb.com/docs/v2021.06.23/setup).
+* If you want to install Kubeform, please follow the installation instruction from [here](http://www.kubeform.com/docs/latest/setup).

-* If you want to upgrade KubeDB from a previous version, please follow the upgrade instruction from [here](https://kubedb.com/docs/v2021.06.23/setup/upgrade/).

 ## Support

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-To join public discussions with the KubeDB community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
-To sign up, use our [Slack inviter](http://slack.kubernetes.io/).
+To join public discussions with the Kubeform community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#Kubeform`.
+To sign up, use our [Slack inviter](https://slack.appscode.com/).

-To receive product announcements, follow us on [Twitter](https://twitter.com/KubeDB).
+To receive product announcements, follow us on [Twitter](https://twitter.com/Kubeform).

-If you have found a bug with KubeDB or want to request for new features, please [file an issue](https://github.com/kubedb/project/issues/new).
+If you have found a bug with Kubeform or want to request for new features, please [file an issue](https://github.com/Kubeform/Kubeform/issues/new).